ICAEW.com works better with JavaScript enabled.

 IFRS S2 requires information about climate-related risks and opportunities to be disclosed when it is useful to primary users of general purpose financial reports in making decisions about providing resources to the entity, thereby focusing on the information needs of investors.
 In assessing what to disclose, entities must consider material information as defined in IFRS S1.
 IFRS S1’s definition of materiality has a financial focus, in which sustainability-related information is material if omitting, misstating or obscuring that information could reasonably be expected to influence investors’ decisions.

-While IFRS S2 fully incorporates the Task Force on Climate Related Financial Disclosures (TCFD) recommendations, it requires disclosure beyond the TCFD recommendations.
-As well as requiring disclosure on the same four key areas as TCFD, being governance, strategy, risk management, and metrics and targets, IFRS S2 also requires consideration of industry-based metrics for example.
+IFRS S2 fully incorporates the Task Force on Climate Related Financial Disclosures (TCFD) recommendations, while also introducing additional disclosure requirements.
+Although both IFRS S2 and TCFD require disclosure on the same four key areas, being governance, strategy, risk management, and metrics and targets, IFRS S2 goes further by specifying additional requirements, such as the consideration of industry-based metrics.
 The IFRS Foundation has published a comparison of IFRS S2 with the TCFD recommendations.

 Governance